umit-iace/tool-pywisp/docs/transport/index.rst

 MIN-Frame
 ---------

-Each `MIN-Frame` has the structure
+Each `MIN-Frame` data has the structure

 .. list-table::
     :widths: 50 50